XtratoS/memory-allocation/README.md

 - User can apply **External Compaction** by pressing the **Squash All Holes Together** button.

 # Other Features
-Live Modification:
+- Live Modification:
   - User can switch between different Allocation Methods at any time.
   - User can add holes at any time.
   - User can add Processes and Segments and Remove them at any time.
   - When deallocating a process, all segments are automatically reallocated.
-Output View:
+- Output View:
-- The output view of the memory size is scaled to a 480 pixels by default.
+  - The output view of the memory is scaled to a 480 pixels by default.
   - The output view can be expanded to 960 pixels and contracted back to 480 pixels on demand.
-When one or more process(es) allocation fails, the user is alerted with the failed process(es).
+- When one or more process(es) allocation fails, the user is alerted with the failed process(es).